appc/spec/SPEC.md

 * **acVersion** (string, required) represents the version of the schema specification that the manifest implements (string, must be in [semver](http://semver.org/) format)
 * **name** (string, required) used as a human readable index to the container image. (string, restricted to the AC Name formatting)
 * **labels** (list of objects, optional) used during image discovery and dependency resolution.
 The listed objects must have two key-value pairs: *name* is restricted to the AC Name formatting and *value* is an arbitrary string.
 Label names must be unique within the list, and (to avoid confusion with the image's name) cannot be "name".
 Several well-known labels are defined:
-    * **version** when combined with "name", this should be unique for every build of an app (on a given "os"/"arch" combination).
+    * **tag** when combined with "name", this should be unique for every build of an app (on a given "os"/"arch" combination).
     * **os**, **arch** can together be considered to describe the syscall ABI this image requires. **arch** is meaningful only if **os** is provided.
 If one or both values are not provided, the image is assumed to be OS- and/or architecture-independent.
 Currently supported combinations are listed in the [`types.ValidOSArch`](schema/types/labels.go) variable, which can be updated by an implementation that supports other combinations.
 The combinations whitelisted by default are (in format `os/arch`): `linux/amd64`, `linux/i386`, `freebsd/amd64`, `freebsd/i386`, `freebsd/arm`, `darwin/x86_64`, `darwin/i386`.
 * **app** (object, optional) if present, defines the default parameters that can be used to execute this image as an application.
     * **exec** (list of strings, required) executable to launch and any flags (must be non-empty; the executable must be an absolute path within the app rootfs; ACE can append or override)